Yandex Cloud

 Required paid resourcesRequired paid resources

-• Fee for each Managed Service for YDB database.
-The charge depends on the usage mode:
+• Managed Service for YDB databases (see Managed Service for YDB pricing).
+The cost depends on deployment mode:

-• Transfer fee: Using computing resources and the number of transferred data rows (see Data Transfer pricing).
+• Each transfer: Use of computing resources and number of transferred data rows (see Data Transfer pricing).

 Getting startedGetting started